adremsoft/grafana-netcrunch-plugin/README.md

 ###### Example

-To filter all linux nodes from specific IP network enter follow query:
+The query to filter out all linux nodes from a specific IP network is as follows:

 `nodes.networkAtlas("IP Networks").folder("Local").view("192.168.0.0/22").linux`